jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/README.md

 ## 1. Install Frontend Dependencies

-From the route of the frontend project `./Code/Frontend`
+From the route of the frontend project directory `./Code/Frontend`

 Please run the following: